Black-ish season 2

 The second season of Black-ish aired from September 23, 2015 to May 18, 2016, on ABC in the United States.
-It is produced by Khalabo Ink Society, Cinema Gypsy Productions, Principato-Young Entertainment and ABC Studios, with creator Kenya Barris, who also served as executive producer alongside Anthony Anderson, Brian Dobbins, Jonathon Groff and Helen Sugland.
+It is produced by Khalabo Ink Society, Cinema Gypsy Productions, Principato-Young Entertainment and ABC Studios, with creator Kenya Barris, who also served as executive producer alongside Anthony Anderson, Brian Dobbins, Jonathan Groff and Helen Sugland.

-The series revolves around Dre, portrayed by Anthony Anderson, a family man who struggles with finding his cultural identity while raising his kids in a white neighborhood.
+The series revolves around Dre, portrayed by Anderson, a family man who struggles with finding his cultural identity while raising his kids in a white neighborhood.
 He lives with his wife, Bow (Tracee Ellis Ross).

 On March 3, 2016, ABC renewed the series for a third season.